Joseph Duggar Courting: His Girlfriend’s Dad Thinks Gay People Don’t Exist

 “If you read their literature you’ll see that they don’t actually believe that there are such thing as gay people, it’s almost a science-fiction idea that they have,” said Joanna McCusker.

 The Duggar family’s anti-LGBT views have never been explored on Counting On, so it’s highly unlikely that viewers will hear Kendra and Joseph express their opinions about same-sex marriage or LGBT rights during the next season of the show.
 The Duggar Family Blog reports that Counting On will return this summer, and viewers will just see more of the same with the arrival of more babies and another proposal.
-There’s so much going on in Duggarland right now that fans may have to wait until the season after next to really get to know Joseph Duggar’s new girlfriend — Counting On still has to cover Joy-Anna Duggar’s engagement and wedding planning and the the birth of Jessa’s second child.
+There’s so much going on in Duggarland right now that fans may have to wait until the season after next to really get to know Joseph Duggar’s new girlfriend — Counting On still has to cover Joy-Anna Duggar’s engagement and wedding planning and the birth of Jessa’s second child.

 Joseph Duggar and Kendra Caldwell’s short TLCme video will have to tide fans over until their courtship becomes a Counting On storyline.
 In the video, Joseph says that he and Kendra talked for six months before making their relationship official.
 Joseph reveals that he gave Kendra a promise ring, and she talks about why she’s excited to be courting the Counting On star.

-“I’m looking forward to the side hugs and getting to do phone calls and texting and also get to be able to do ministry stuff together out in public and everyone knowing that we’re courting”
+“I’m looking forward to the side hugs and getting to do phone calls and texting and also get to be able to do ministry stuff together out in public and everyone knowing that we’re courting.”

 In a January 2016 Facebook post, Joseph Duggar’s parents revealed that he completed one year at Crown Bible College in Tennessee.
 However, he returned home to work “with the Duggar family business doing construction,” so this is likely how he’ll support his future wife.